higgsas/higgsas_geo_nodes_manual/docs/source/simulation.rst

 .. warning::

-    Splines can ne overlaping with itself
+    Splines can be overlaping with itself

     .. image:: images/spack4.PNG